 Finding the Right Home

 And then they found it!
-The location was a 200-year-old tharavadu, an ancestral home, surrounded by a pond, trees, and a traditional sacred grove.
+The location was a 200-year-old traditional house, surrounded by a pond, trees, and an eco-system around it.
 It wasn't polished or commercial.
 Parts of the property were overgrown.
 The rear area resembled a small forest.

 There were snakes.
 There were monitor lizards.
 For Noufal and Mujeeb, this wasn't a problem.
 Coexistence was part of their philosophy.
 Talking to Noufal, I was reminded of the legendary writer Vaikom Muhammad Basheer’s short story titled “Bhoomiyude Avakaashikal”, which translates to “The Rightful Inheritors of the Earth”.